Honey Khorasan with Brown Flax

-Honey Kamut is one of the first bread recipes we developed using 100% Kamut whole wheat flour.
+Honey Khorasan is one of the first bread recipes we developed using 100% Khorasan whole wheat flour.

 Adding flax to this recipe gives character to the bread, looks great and also adds important Omega 3 fats to the bread.

-The flax gives the loaf a golden, specaled look, which when sliced, is fun to see.
+The flax gives the loaf a golden, speckled look, which when sliced, is fun to see.

-This recipe is the same Honey Kamut recipe with flax added and water adjusted for the added amount of ground flax seed.
-Ground flax also acts as a binder when used in bread so helps to give the bread a bit more stretchability than just using Kamt whole wheat flour.
+This recipe is the same Honey Khorasan recipe with flax added and water adjusted for the added amount of ground flax seed.
+Ground flax also acts as a binder when used in bread so helps to give the bread a bit more stretch-ability than just using Khorasan whole wheat flour.

-I love the look of this Kamut / flax bread.
+I love the look of this Khorasan / flax bread.
 I think you will too.

 1 packet instant yeast (or 2 1/2 tsp)